microsoft/SATechnicalOnboarding/troubleshooting-guide.md

 # Technical Onboarding Troubleshooting Guide

 Below are common issues faced by Student Ambassadors while completing the Technical Onboarding and possible solutions to some of them.
-This document has been authored by Darsh Manoj, Microsoft Learn Gold Student Ambassador.
+This document has been authored by Darsh Manoj, Microsoft Learn Gold Student Ambassador

 ## You are unable to verify the university ID